uptime-labs/keycloak-github-endpoints/README.md

-Implements a bare minumum Rest Endpoint for Github API
+Implements a bare minumum Rest Endpoint for Github API.